Paracetamol56/Cpp-Network-App/README.md

 This is a two person network chat application.

-The application is made in ultra low level C++, the graphics library used is WXwidgets C++ and the communication part is handled by sfml.
+The application is made in ultra low level C++, the graphics library used is WXwidgets C++ and the communication part is handled by winsock2.

-The network communication system uses a non-blocking socket and each user is able to send/retrieve data.
+The network communication system uses a blocking socket and each user is able to send/retrieve data.

 ## Compiling and debugging